 Can you discriminate against a coworker of your own race?

 Under the Equal Employment Opportunity Commission (EEOC), it is illegal to discriminate against a coworker of your own race.

 For example, if there are two African American workers and one has darker skin, the lighter-skinned employee may not harass the other employee just because they are part of the same race group.

 Am I protected against racial discrimination as someone who is bi-racial or multi-racial?

-Employees and job applicants are given the same protections against race discrimination for identifying as biracial or multi-racial as those who identify as other racial groups.
+Employees and job applicants are given the same protections against race discrimination for identifying as bi-racial or multi-racial as those who identify as one racial group.